 Walking on either side of the Douro river you’ll see a lot of stalls selling tickets for the 6 Bridges Cruise.
 We’ve explored if the cruise is worth it and we have even told you the story behind the 6 bridges of Porto.
 But I think there’s something else you should include on your Porto bucket list, though.

 The Douro is a beautiful river.
 The sunset around here is spectacular.
-A sailboat cruise is never a bad time.
+A sailboat cruise is never a bad idea.
 What if you combine the three?
-You get this amazing sailboat cruise on the Douro River.
+You get this amazing sailboat cruise on the Douro river.

 Just this would make it worthy of being on a Porto bucket list, but there’s so much more.
 You can see old Roman mosaics, obscure medieval coins and even a very detailed (and fully narrated) model of how Porto looked like in the Middle Ages.
 This is truly a history buff’s (aka my) dream!

-How to get there: it’s a 7 minutes’ walk down from the São Bento train station.
+How to get there: it’s a 7 minutes’ walk down from São Bento train station.

 Learn how to make the famous Portuguese custard tart

-It’s a well-known fact that the Portuguese custard tart, or the “pastel de nata” (as we call it around here) is so good that you’ll find them pretty much everywhere, so much so that we needed to tell you where to find the REAL pastel de nata in Porto.
+It’s a well-known fact that the Portuguese custard tart (pastel de nata, as we call it around here) is so good that you’ll find them pretty much everywhere, so much so that we needed to tell you where to find the REAL pastel de nata in Porto.

-If you’re a foodie and want to take your love for pastel de nata to the next level by learning how to make them at home (I mean, who wouldn’t want to have their own warm homemade pastry on a Sunday morning?), you should include this Pastel de Nata Cooking Class on your Porto bucket list.
+If you’re a foodie and want to take your love for pastel de nata to the next level by making them at home (I mean, who wouldn’t want to have their own warm homemade pastry on a Sunday morning?), you should include this pastel de Nata cooking class on your Porto bucket list.

 How to get there: you can take the 800 or 801 bus and exit at the Dr. Américo Costa stop, just 2 minutes away from the meeting point.
 I recommend you catch an Uber, though, since it makes for a much quicker and more comfortable trip.